sodiq-code/trace/README.md

 ## Why it matters

-EU AI Act Article 50 (effective August 2026) requires AI-generated content to be labeled at the point of first exposure.
-Creators who use AI tools (Midjourney, ElevenLabs, Runway) have no way to comply without expensive legal review — $5K–$15K per asset, or risk of regulatory penalties.
+As the EU AI Act's Article 50 transparency obligations take effect on 2 August 2026, AI-generated and manipulated content increasingly needs machine-readable provenance and disclosure workflows.
+For teams trying to operationalize provenance at scale, manual legal and compliance workflows can become expensive and difficult to maintain.

 Trace makes provenance a **sub-second workflow step** instead of a costly post-production bolt-on.